12 tiny worlds

 And then see what would happen if we compared ourselves to them directly.

-It's just, who would win in a glucose eating contest?
+It's just, who would win in a a glucose seeding contest, this bacterium or its 500th great ancestor?

 And doing work like this gave them some really fascinating insight into some of Richard's questions about how evolution actually works.

-coli seemed to increase their mutation rate, as though to increase their odds of hitting on a lucky mutation that could help them out.
+coli seem to increase their mutation rate, as though to increase their odds of hitting on a lucky mutation that could help them out.

 coli evolved and evolved and evolved some more, Richard and his colleagues were also able to start answering the big question that they'd had about what the effects of random chance mutations might be.

-They could compare the 12 parallel populations, the dolls' doll's house universes, if you will, and see,
+They could compare the 12 parallel populations, the doll's house universes, if you will, and see

 I was imagining that if I set up these replicate populations in the laboratory under identical conditions and with the exact same ancestor, I was thinking they'd kind of all go off in very different directions.